Engaged College Initiative

 Read more: Cornell SC Johnson College of Business awarded grant for community-engaged learning – (Cornell BusinessFeed, Sept.
 28, 2020)

 Faculty, staff and students from participating colleges have many options for getting involved in community-engaged learning.
-To learn more about college-specific programs, funding and resources, contact the coordinator listed above.
+To learn more about college-specific programs, funding and resources, contact the representative listed above.

-Remember, OEI is still here for you, too!
+Remember, the Einhorn Center is still here for you, too!
 If you’re from a collaborating college and you’re looking for cross-college workshops, programs, events, networking opportunities, contact us.
 Our team is available to brainstorm about projects, share best practices, provide collaboration advice, discuss external grant opportunities and help connect you to additional resources.
-Reach out to our staff for more information.

-Each college voluntarily opts in to the initiative and is added in phases, beginning with a partnership agreement between OEI and the college dean.
-To learn more about the engaged college initiative, email Richard Kiely, OEI’s senior fellow.
+Each college voluntarily opts into the initiative and is added in phases, beginning with a partnership agreement between the Einhorn Center and the college dean.
+To learn more about the engaged college initiative, email Richard Kiely.